willp240/imaging/README.md

 make

-Currently there is one executable, "imaging".
-To run it:
+Currently there are three executables, "imaging", "imaging_alg2" and "mcmc".
+They can be ran for example by:

 > ./bin/imaging /path/to/input/file /path/to/output/file